 Join a tour or drive yourself to explore the West MacDonnell Ranges, famous for their postcard-like scenery, world-class hikes, swimming holes and natural treasures.

 See black-footed rock wallabies near the permanent waterhole at Simpsons Gap.
 At noon, watch the walls of Standley Chasm glow bright red.
 Swim in natural swimming holes at Ellery Creek Big Hole, Ormiston Gorge, Glen Helen and Redbank Gorge.
 And visit the Ochre Pits, which desert Aboriginal people once used as a quarry for ochre pigments.

 Head east from Alice to explore the East MacDonnell Ranges.

-Further along in N’Dhala Gorge (4WD only from here), see more than 5000 ancient rock carvings then wander around the ruins of Central Australia’s first town at the Arltunga Historical Reserve, the site of a gold rush in the 1930s.
+Further along in N’Dhala Gorge (4WD only from here), see more than 5,000 ancient rock carvings.
+Wander around the ruins of Central Australia’s first town at the Arltunga Historical Reserve, the site of a gold rush in the 1880s.
 Head a little further east to explore pretty Ruby Gap, where tiny garnets were once found.

 Make sure you go along to one of Alice’s famous and unique festivals and events, like the Camel Cup, the Finke Desert Race or the hilarious Henley-on-Todd Regatta.